jbindaAI/LIDC_ViTs/README.md

 pip3 install -r requirements.txt
 ```
 4. Download LIDC-IDRI dataset and preprocess it: </br>
 Dataset is available there: [LIDC-IDRI](https://www.cancerimagingarchive.net/collection/lidc-idri/).
-To download it, follow publisher instructions. </br>
+To download it, follow a publisher instructions. </br>
 Data preprocessing should be done as in a paper: [Integration of Radiomics and Tumor Biomarkers in Interpretable Machine Learning Models](https://doi.org/10.3390/cancers15092459). </br>
 I preprocessed data in batches with `dataset_creation.py` script.
+Data after preprocessing, should be placed in `dataset` directory.

 5. Create empty directory and download into it pretrained DINOv2 backbones:
 ```bash